AaveTech/Ghost-AaveTech-/README.md

 Ghost - Information Gathering Tool
 <div>

 **Ghost ** New Release.
-Ghost Eye is an Information Gathering, Footprinting, Scanner, and Recon Tool I made in Python 3.
+Ghost  is an Information Gathering, Footprinting, Scanner, and Recon Tool I made in Python 3.
 Since the last release of Ghost Eye, I've tweaked, removed, and added some new features.
 So that Ghost Eye would become more of a whole.
 For me, it remains a game of options so that together you get a complete overview of your target.

 ****
 Here you can read an article i wrote about Ghost Eye